 This tip is crucial for self-care for better heart health.
 The average American does not get enough sleep, which can lead to a lack of productivity, moodiness, eating more, higher cholesterol levels, and increased risk of heart disease.

 Watching your must-see shows an hour or two before you want to go to bed instead of starting when you should be going to bed will get you to bed on time.
-Wind down about an hour before bedtime so that you’re not going to best stressed.
+So, wind down about an hour before bedtime so that you’re not going to best stressed.